 Kopius rapidly rounded out the engineering, design, content, and project management capabilities of the Propel team, and collaborated with Providence and ISB’s technical teams to build the scalable Propel SaaS product and website.
 Valance capabilities included product ownership, data visualization, and quality assurance.

-Kopius provided a dual shore team with UX/UI design, quality assurance, data visualization, product management and strategy, and project management dual-shore capabilities based in the US, and top engineering talent based in Latin America.
+Kopius provided a nearshore team with UX/UI design, quality assurance, data visualization, product management and strategy, and project management nearshore capabilities based in the US, and top engineering talent based in Latin America.

 Kopius cost-effectively focused on deliverables and building the platform’s capabilities.
 By engaging Kopius, the Propel product could be developed without competing with internal initiatives that could pull the Providence engineering team in different directions.
 This was critical because the timeline to meet customer needs was tight and could not tolerate being reprioritized behind other internal initiatives.

 The Propel platform is a complex technology stack based on multiple microservices and integrations that support a rich set of features.
 Shortly after onboarding, the Kopius team started designing and implementing a single-sign-on (SSO) capability across critical microservices, identity management tools, and study management tools.